What Does it Mean to Study Computer Networking?

 More companies, especially major employers, seek computer networking specialists who have been certified in specific computer programs or operating systems.
 Completing a certification training program, which a number of vendors and product manufacturers offer, might help some people qualify for entry-level positions.
 These programs can be used for promotions by those already working in a computer specialty.

 Most people have heard of certifications by Microsoft, Novell, Cisco, and a few others, but few realize there are more than 200 technical certifications that can be earned.
 Some of these include 3COM Master of Network Science (MNS), Sun Certified Java Developer, Certified Network Expert (CNX), or an IBM Certified AS/400 Professional System Administrator Certifications are available for Apple OSX, Linux, Microsoft's MCSE, MCSA, and MCP, Cisco's CCNA and CCDA, and a great many others.
-Some college programs provide certification in the most common applications, but often it depends upon the system the employer uses.
+Some colleges offer certification programs in the most common applications, but often it depends upon the system the employer uses.

 For Additional Information